moha230/Weather-app/README.md

 # Weather Forecast App

 This Markdown file outlines the core requirements and functionalities of a weather forecast app.
+In the resource folder there is design file Weather App.fig please use figma to open the file.

 ## Core Requirements